Financial & Affiliate Disclosures

 Physical gold held outside of a tax-advantaged retirement structure does not typically qualify for the standard 15% or 20% long-term capital gains rates.

 Per IRS Topic No. 409, precious metals are defined as collectibles.
-Profits on the sale of these assets held for more than 12 months are subject to a maximum tax rate of 28%.
+Profits realized on the sale of these assets held for more than 12 months are subject to a maximum federal tax rate of 28%.
 This rate applies specifically to the gain realized upon liquidation.

 2. Structural Efficiency: The Gold IRA

-Account Model Contribution Mechanics Structural Benefit
+| Account Model | Contribution Mechanics | Structural Benefit |

-Traditional Gold IRA Pre-tax contributions.
-Tax-Deferred Preservation: Zero taxes are realized while the metals are held within the account.
-Income tax is only due upon distribution.
+| Traditional Gold IRA | Pre-tax contributions. | Tax-Deferred Preservation: Zero taxes are realized while the metals remain held within the account.
+Income tax is only due upon distribution. |

-Roth Gold IRA Post-tax contributions.
-Tax-Free Growth: Gains and qualified distributions are 100% tax-free, assuming IRS holding periods and age requirements are satisfied.
+| Roth Gold IRA | Post-tax contributions. | Tax-Free Growth: Gains and qualified distributions may be treated as tax-free under current IRS rules, provided holding periods and age requirements are satisfied. |

 3. IRC Section 408(m): Asset Selection Criteria